-SHALL check if the SDP attribute a=chatroom defined in [IETF-DRAFT-Chat] with the CPM reserved chat-token value of ‘org.oma.groupchat.closed’ to indicate that a CPM Closed Group Session is present, i.e. the SDP attribute value “a=chatroom:org.oma.groupchat.closed”.
+SHALL check if the SDP attribute a=chatroom defined in [IETF-DRAFT-Chat] with the CPM reserved chat-token value of ‘org.openmobilealliance.groupchat.closed’ to indicate that a CPM Closed Group Session is present, i.e. the SDP attribute value “a=chatroom:org.openmobilealliance.groupchat.closed”.
 If set, or even if not set but the service provider policies mandate that the CPM Group Session is Closed, the CPM Controlling Function SHALL handle it as a Closed CPM Group Session.

 Otherwise continue with the rest of the steps;